nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * [NVDA Remote Support by Christopher Toth and Tyler Spivey](https://github.com/nvdaremote/nvdaremote): a popular add-on used for remote troubleshooting and technical support, provides examples of how various external Python libraries are used.
 * [StationPlaylist by Joseph Lee](https://github.com/josephsl/stationPlaylist): improves usage of StationPlaylist Studio, provides interesting examples on overlay classes and app API, use of threads, and add-on dialogs and other user interfaces.

-### Submitting your add-on for review
+### Publishing add-ons for community distribution

-If you would like to submit your add-on for distribution on community add-ons website, you must request a review from a member of the add-ons community as follows:
+If you would like to submit your add-on for distribution on community add-ons website, follow these steps:

 1. If you haven't, subscribe to NVDA Add-ons mailing list.
-2. Ask the community to review your add-on.
+2. Make sure your add-on meets the community submission checklist (see the next section).
+3. When you are ready, introduce the add-on.
 Be sure to specify name, author, brief description of the add-on, and public code repository if possible.
-3. Community members will review and comment on your add-on, including license and copyright, user experience, documentation, and security.
+4. Ask for community feedback.
+This is so that members (potential users and add-on authors) can use your add-on, report bugs, suggest features and changes, among other things.
-4. If your add-on is accepted for community add-ons website distribution, a maintainer of the community add-ons website will register your add-on.
-This includes creating a new entry for your add-on and preparing localization support.
+5. If you believe your add-on is ready for community distribution, inform the community and register the add-on with community add-ons repository, or ask a community member to register the add-on on your behalf.
+6. Once your add-on is published on community add-ons website, inform various communities, including users.
+7. For add-on updates, perform steps 4 through 6 and add a brief changelog that describes what the update contains.
+Make sure you go over the submission checklist again.
-5. Optionally, after your add-on is accepted, you can ask the community for more detailed reviews.
-These can include improving messages, GUI layout, advanced security audit, compatibility testing, and porting to newer Python versions.
+8. Optionally, ask the community for more detailed feedback, including code audit, interface messages, additional compatibility checks, detailed security testing, and so on.

-#### Add-on review checklist
+#### Add-on submission checklist

 Your add-on:

-1. Must be licensed under GNU General Public license (GPL) version 2 or later or equivalent which allows a GPL software such as NVDA to incorporate your code while it runs.
+1. Must be licensed under GNU General Public license (GPL) version 2 which allows a GPL software such as NVDA to incorporate your code while it runs (add-ons are considered derivative works, according to NVDA license document).
+	* The above statement applies to any part of the add-on that uses functionality provided by NVDA such as functions, classes, and modules.
+	* Third-party modules can be included as long as you have appropriate license to do so (such as premission from vendors of proprietary software and/or using modules with licenses compatible with GPL 2 such as 3-Clause BSD license).
 2. Must be written in Python 3.
-Compatibility with Python 2 is optional but not recommended starting with NVDA 2021.1 base API.
-3. Must be compatible with latest base API release (as of May 2021, base API is 2021.1).
+3. Must be compatible with latest base API release (as of May 2022, base API is 2022.1).
 4. Messages to be presented to users should be made translatable (use _() Gettext function to make messages translatable).
-Be sure to accompany translatable messages with comments for translators.
+Be sure to accompany translatable messages with comments for translators (of the form: "`# Translators: description of message`", above the string containing the message).

 ## Advanced Code Examples and Features